StankDawg: History

 The DDP was founded and named by StankDawg.
 His stated reasons were that he had made many friends in the hacking scene and thought that it would be useful to have everyone begin working together in a more organized fashion.
-He was motivated by the fact that there had been other well-known Hacker Groups in the 1980s who had accomplished great things in the hacking world such as the LoD and the MoD.
+He was motivated by the fact that there had been other well-known Hacker Groups in the 1980s who had accomplished great things in the hacking world, such as the LoD and the MoD.
 In 1988, while a junior in high school, StankDawg came up with the name on his way to the "Sweet 16" computer programming competition.
 He jokingly referred to his teammates as "The Digital Dawgpound".

-StankDawg lurked in the shadows of the hacking world for many years throughout college under many different pseudonyms.
-In 1997 he popped his head out into the public and began becoming more active on IRC and many smaller hacking forums.
-He saw some people who he thought were insanely brilliant individuals who seemed to have the same mindset and positive attitude towards hacking that he did so he decided to approach a couple of them to see if anyone would be interested in forming a group and working together.
-There was always a huge emphasis not only on technical competence and variety, but also on strength of character and integrity.
-The team was a mix of hackers, programmers, phone phreakers, security professionals, and artists.
-They had experience in multiple programming languages and operating systems.
-DDP members are not only good programmers and hackers, but more importantly, good people.
-By 1999 the DDP had its first official members and from this partnership, creativity flowed.
+StankDawg remained hidden to much of the hacking world for many of his college years under different pseudonyms until 1997, when he became more active on IRC and other smaller hacking forums.
+There, he met other hackers who he deemed capable and who he felt shared his mindset and attitude towards hacking.
+He began approaching them in the hopes they'd be interested in forming a group and working together.
+The team emphasised technical competence, variety, strength of character, and integrity.
+It featured hackers, programmers, phone phreakers, security professionals, and artists, with experience in multiple programming languages and operating systems.
+By 1999, The Digital Dawgpound had recruited its first official members.

-The DDP communicated and worked together on StankDawg's personal site, which was open to anyone who wanted to join in on the fun.
-StankDawg was never comfortable with the fact that it was his name that was on the domain and that many people who were coming to the site were coming because of his articles or presentations but not really appreciating all of the other great contributions from other community members that were around.
+The DDP communicated and worked together on StankDawg's personal site, which was open to anyone who wanted to join in.
+StankDawg, however, was never comfortable with the fact that it was his name that was on the domain and that many people who were coming to the site were coming because of his articles or presentations but not really appreciating all of the other great contributions from other community members.
 In 2002, after watching the web site grow quickly, it was decided that a new community needed to be created for these like-minded hackers who were gathering.
 This was the start of the biggest DDP project called Binary Revolution which was an attempt at starting a true "community" of hackers.
 As the site grew, so did the DDP roster.